 A conversation with clay

 My work is the outcome of a conversation with the clay.
-The seed of an idea will come from something I find beautiful – a pebble found on a beach, a tree encountered on a walk, a sensation felt in the body, a quality of movement – and working directly with the clay, I watch to see how the idea grows.
-Thoughts, feelings, music I listen to, found objects in the studio, conversations… all of life has the potential to fold into the making process and influence the way the piece develops until a sense of resolution arrives and there is no more to be said.
-The piece has found its final form.
+The seed of an idea will often come from something I find beautiful – a pebble on a beach, a tree on a walk – and working directly with the clay I see how the idea grows.
+Thoughts, feelings, music, found objects, conversations, all have the potential to influence the way the piece develops until a sense of resolution arrives and there is no more to be said.

 Life before clay